evgeniums/cpp-validator/docs/index.md

 #### *contains*

-Operator `contains` is used to check if the variable that is under validation contains an element that matches the value of corresponding [operand](#operand).
+Operator `contains` is used to check if the variable that is under validation contains an element that matches the [operand](#operand).
 See example below.

 ```cpp
 #include <dracosha/validator/validator.hpp>